Home / Blog / Virginia HOA Laws

 Fines imposed without a cure period — Under §55.1-1819, your HOA must give you a reasonable opportunity to fix the problem before any fine is imposed.
 A notice that simultaneously declares a violation and imposes a fine — with no time given to cure — is procedurally invalid.

-Rules banning EV charging stations — Any HOA rule prohibiting electric vehicle charging station installation in a homeowner's designated parking space violates §55.1-1823.1, enacted specifically to prevent this.
+Rules banning EV charging stations — Any HOA rule prohibiting electric vehicle charging station installation in a homeowner's designated parking space violates §55.1-1823.1.

 Refusing financial records requests — Denying a homeowner in good standing access to meeting minutes, financial statements, or enforcement records is a violation of §55.1-1815.